Donald Coleman: Parliamentary career

-Until the 1960s, Neath was regarded, as a predominantly coal—mining constituency, as a seat where the nominee of the National Union of Mineworkers would have a considerable advantage at the selection conference.
+Until the 1960s, Neath was regarded as a predominantly coal-mining constituency, and thus as a seat where the nominee of the National Union of Mineworkers would have a considerable advantage at the selection conference.
 Indeed, both of Coleman's long-serving predecessors had been NUM nominees.
 However, Coleman, against the expectations, was chosen at the fourth ballot and thus inherited one of the safest Labour seats in the whole of Britain.

 Coleman served as PPS to George Thomas, Secretary of State for Wales, and was thus in effect a junior minister.
 He was also an opposition whip, 1970–1974, Lord of the Treasury 1974–1978, Vice-Chamberlain of the Household 1978–1979, and opposition spokesman on Welsh affairs, 1981–1983.
 He also served as delegate to the Council of Europe.

 Coleman was regarded as being on the right wing of the Labour Party and in September 1983 he backed Peter Shore, rather than his Welsh colleague Neil Kinnock for party leader and Denzil Davies, the MP for Llanelli, for deputy leader.
 Following Kinnock's election as leader, Coleman did not hold another front bench position.

 Coleman announced in early 1990 that he intended to stand down from parliament at the next General Election.

 Personal life

 Coleman was especially prominent in the public life of Neath, Swansea and West Glamorgan, and his leisure interests included membership of the chorus of the Welsh National Opera.

 He married, in 1949, Phyllis Eileen Williams, who died in 1963.
 They had one son.
 In January 1966 he married Margaret Elizabeth Morgan and they had one daughter.

-Although he had announced his retirement the previous year, Coleman remained an MP when he died from a heart attack on 14 January 1991, while on a train from Neath to London.
-He was cremated at Margam Crematorium.
+Although he had announced his retirement the previous year, Coleman remained an MP until he had a fatal heart attack on 14 January 1991, on a train from Neath to London.
+He was pronounced dead at St Mary's Hospital, London, and was cremated at Margam Crematorium.
 The Labour Party held his seat in the subsequent by-election, which was won by Peter Hain.